-Last year, I shared several of our favorite gifts for babies along with toys for boys ages 5-7.
-Since Little Sister (21 months) is now officially considered a toddler, I thought I would share some of our favorite toys for toddlers!
-Many of these we currently have, a few we will be purchasing this year, and some we have enjoyed at other locations such as friends houses or church!
+Last year, I shared several of our favorite toys for babies along with toys for boys ages 5-7.
+Since Little Sister (21 months) is now officially considered a toddler.
+I thought I would share some of our favorite toys for toddlers!
+Many of these we currently have, a few we will be purchasing this year, and some we have enjoyed at other locations such as friends’ houses or church!

 We all love LEGO Duplo for our toddlers…but a pretend play ice cream set just takes the cake (no pun intended). :)

-These blocks are so beautiful and are a great addition to the traditional block sets.
+These blocks are so beautiful and are a great addition to the traditional block sets for toddlers.
 Plus, they could be used on a light table for another form of play!

 Our church has a set of these Magna-Tiles and my kids love them.
 Technically the manufacturer only recommends these toys for 3 years and older, but I would be comfortable letting my nearly 2-year old use them as long as she was being supervised.
 Magnets as toys can be extremely dangerous so please use extreme caution and vigilance with children who still put things in their mouths.